Zehong-Wang/Zehong-Wang.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year Ph.D. student (2023 Fall - Now) in Computer Science and Engineering at [University of Notre Dame](https://www.nd.edu/).
+I am a second year Ph.D. student (2023 Fall - Now) in Computer Science and Engineering at [University of Notre Dame](https://www.nd.edu/).
 I am supervised by [Prof. Yanfang (Fanny) Ye](http://yes-lab.org/) and [Prof. Chuxu Zhang](https://chuxuzhang.github.io/).
-In general, my research interest lies on machine learning and data mining, aiming to create effective, efficient, and generalizable machine learning models for graphs.
-Recently, I focus on enhancing model generalization via data-centric approaches.
-Also, I enjoy doing research in handling real-world problems, e.g., healthcare and social analysis.
+My research interest lies on machine learning, with the goal of developing effective, efficient, and generalizable models.
+Currently, my research centers on three main areas:

+- **Graph Foundation Model**: I am working on creating a unified framework to address the challenges posed by cross-domain and cross-task graphs ([IJCAI24](https://arxiv.org/abs/2402.08907)).

+- **AI Alignment**: I am exploring ways to design AI systems capable of handling tasks that are challenging for humans, with a focus on aligning AI behavior with human values.

+- **Social Events**: I am passionate about applying my work to solve real-world problems, particularly in healthcare and social analysis ([KDD24](https://arxiv.org/abs/2403.08820)).

 <b>To Friends</b>: I enjoy engaging in conversations with friends and colleagues.
 Please feel free to reach out via email if you're interested in our research, potential collaborations, or just wish to chat :) I am open to scheduling discussions at least twice a week.

 News
 ======